canonical/checkbox/docs/explanation/understanding.rst

     - which tests to exclude
     - how and where to submit the results

-There is a full launcher tutorial here: :ref:`launcher-tutorial`.
+There is a full launcher reference here: :ref:`launcher`.